mauho/PCP-Vertiefung-Python/README.md

 - Sleek and clean code due to less cluttering

 ### Thomas Conclusion
+- interesting language
+- Dynamic typing takes some time to get used to
+- Easy to start
+- there are interesting ways to improve performance

 ### Maurizio Conclusion
 - Fast and fun to code